-If your sales are anemic, you should give immediate treatment to get the benefit of tremendously increased buying power in one of America's most populous and prosperous markets, where employment is at an all time peak.
+If your sales are anemic, you should give immediate treatment to get the benefit of tremendously in-

+ACCEPTANCE is the YankeeNetwork's FOUNDATION creased buying power in one of America's most populous and prosperous markets, where employment is at an all time peak.
 Keyed by WNAC, The Yankee Network offers everything you need for maximum coverage, acceptance and results in all of the chief sales sectors of New England.